awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-tools.md

 # Creating change templates using command line tools<a name="change-templates-tools"></a>

-The following procedures describe how to use the AWS Command Line Interface \(AWS CLI\) \(on Linux or Windows\) or AWS Tools for Windows PowerShell to create a change request\.
+The following procedures describe how to use the AWS Command Line Interface \(AWS CLI\) \(on Linux or Windows\) or AWS Tools for Windows PowerShell to create a change request in AWS Systems Manager Change Manager \(Change Manager\)\.

 **To create a change template**